librasteve/raku-Dan/README.md

 # Associative slices: <A C D>, {'A'..'C'}
 # viz. https://docs.raku.org/language/subscripts

-# Taking a row slice makes an Array of DataSlices
+# Taking a bare row slice makes an Array of DataSlices
 # the ^ postfix converts them into a new DataFrame
 say ~df{dates[0..1]}^;